Tomasge/DS-Course-TG/CodeBook.md

   Step 3 creates a complete data frame for test data

-  Step 4 joins teste and training data frames in to one data frame called dfall
+  Step 4 joins test and training data frames in to one data frame called dfall

   Step 5 extracts and stores the means and standard deviation for each variable from dfall